MarcosCostaDev/TDD-DDD-Eventsourcing-Mediator/README.md

 # IntegrationTest Project

-Welcome to my project that I use for playing with technologies that I would like to explorer more.
+Welcome to my project that I use for playing with technologies that I would like to explorer them more.
 Feel free to download the project and run in your enverionment.

 ## Requirements for running in your enverionment